cupetre/AboutMe/README.md

 React frontend + JavaScript + MySQL for buying/selling items among students.

 ## Currently Exploring
-- Advanced distributed systems with Docker networks
+- Advanced distributed systems with Docker networks and development of a mixer/proxy server for thesis
-- SpringBoot dependencies and their functionality
+- SpringBoot dependencies and their functionality mainly through online courses and upgrading projects
-- Website development and design
+- Development and design on a student marketplace website
+- Machine Learning and Data Science in Python

 ---